xiaoyifang/goldendict-ng/website/docs/howto/how to use breadpad crash analysis.md

 `CONFIG+=use_breakpad` to enable this feature.

-Currently only Windows xapian has built with breakpad support.
+Currently only Windows release has built with breakpad support,for other platforms , you can enable the feature manually.

 How to analyze the dump created by breakpad.
 ------------